Citrinate/FreePackages/README.md

 `HashSet<uint>` type with default value of `[]`.
 Packages must contain an app with at least one of these `TagIDs` or they will not be added to your account.
 You can leave this empty to allow for all tags.
 A list of tags can be found [here](https://steamdb.info/tags/).
 The `TagID` will be at the end of the URL.
 For example, the `TagID` for the [Indie](https://steamdb.info/tag/492/) tag is 492.

 > **Note**
 > The "Profile Features Limited" tag presented by SteamDB is not a real tag that Steam uses.
-There is no way for this plugin to detect whether or not an app has limited profile features.
+This plugin does not detect whether or not an app has limited profile features.

 ---